apache/tvm/docs/install/from_source.rst

     makefile assumes that the ``build`` directory inside tvm should be used.
 Paths specified by ``TVM_BUILD_PATH`` can be either absolute paths or paths relative to the base tvm directory.
+    ``TVM_BUILD_PATH`` can also be set to a list of space-separated paths, in which case all paths listed will be built.

     If an alternate build directory is used, then the environment variable ``TVM_LIBRARY_PATH`` should be set at runtime, pointing